 Ignition sources can be any energy source that has the potential to ignite a fuel.
 They can be categorised into three broad types: flames, sparks and heat.
-Some common examples of ignition sources are provided in Table 2.
+Some common examples of ignition sources are provided in Table 3.

-Table 2 Common examples of ignition sources
+Table 3 Common examples of ignition sources

-Type of ignition Examples source Flames Welding flames, gas heaters, pilot lights Sparks Welding arcs, starters for fluorescent lighting, electric motors, electrical equipment like power points, cigarette lighters, switches and telephones Static electricity including from friction sources Lightning Friction from drilling, grinding, scraping of metal on concrete Heat Hot surfaces including light bulbs, ovens, radiators or heaters, flue pipes, vehicle engines and exhaust systems, pumps and generators Exothermic chemical reactions (those which generate heat)
+Type of ignition source Examples Flames Welding flames, gas heaters, pilot lights Sparks Welding arcs, starters for fluorescent lighting, electric motors, electrical equipment like power points, cigarette lighters, switches and telephones Static electricity including from friction sources Lightning Friction from drilling, grinding, scraping of metal on concrete Heat Hot surfaces including light bulbs, ovens, radiators or heaters, flue pipes, vehicle engines and exhaust systems, pumps and generators Exothermic chemical reactions (those which generate heat)

 Some electrical equipment may also be a source of ignition.
 However, not all electrical equipment is an ignition source if it is specifically designed so that it does not create sparks.
-This type of equipment is referred to as "intrinsically safe"
+This type of equipment is referred to as 'intrinsically safe'.

-You must identify any ignition source in your workplace that has the potential to ignite a flammable or combustible material.
-You should also consider sources of ignition that are adjacent to your workplace or may periodically come into your workplace, for example vehicles (with hot engine and exhaust systems) making deliveries, visitors or other portable items like cordless power tools, radios and fans.
+You must identify any ignition source in your workplace that has the potential to ignite flammable or combustible material.
+You should also consider sources of ignition that are adjacent to your workplace or may periodically come into your workplace, for example delivery vehicles (with hot engine and exhaust systems), visitors, or portable items like cordless power tools, radios and fans.